Skip to Content

 Dartmouth

-Located across the harbour from Halifax, Downtown Dartmouth’s streetscapes are no stranger to film sets.
-Nearby attractions including Shubie Park, Fisherman’s Wharf, McCormacks Beach Provincial Park, and Cole Harbour Heritage Farm, are frequently used for film shoots, as well.
+Located across the harbour from Halifax, Downtown Dartmouth’s streetscapes are no stranger to film productions.
+Boasting quaint streetscapes with harbour backdrops, unique murals and more, Dartmouth is also known for nearby attractions, including Shubie Park, Fisherman’s Cove, MacCormacks Beach Provincial Park, and Cole Harbour Heritage Farm Museum, are frequently appear in film and tv productions, as well.

 Discover Dartmouth